$3-2-1$ foliations for Reeb flows on the tight 3-sphere: Introduction

 restricts to a contact form on $S^3$.
-By results of Bennequim \cite{bennequin-entrelacements} and Eliashberg \cite{eliashberg1992contact}, we know that, up to diffeomorphism, any tight contact form on $S^3$ is of the form $f\lambda_0|_{S^3}$ for some smooth function $f:S^3\to \R^+$. {The Reeb flow associated to the contact form $f\lambda_0|_{S^3}$ is equivalent to the restrictions to $E:=\{z\sqrt{f(z)}|z\in S^3\}$ of a Hamiltonian flow on $\R^4$ equipped with its canonical symplectic form $\omega_0:=d\lambda_0$.}
+By results of Bennequim \cite{bennequin-entrelacements} and Eliashberg \cite{eliashberg1992contact}, we know that, up to diffeomorphism, any tight contact form on $S^3$ is of the form $f\lambda_0|_{S^3}$ for some smooth function $f:S^3\to \R^+$.
+If $E:=\{z\sqrt{f(z)}|z\in S^3\}$ is a regular energy level of a Hamiltonian function on $(\R^4,\omega_0:=d\lambda_0)$, then the associated Hamiltonian flow restricted to $E$ is equivalent to the Reeb flow of $f\lambda_0|_{S^3}$.